Why Companies Die Young

 His immediate response: “My feeling is that the majority of employees, for certain in my department, would answer “NO” to all three questions.”
 He concluded with the following words, “I love this company, but we are headed for disaster.
 My main goal is to make it to retirement.”
 What a tragedy!

 As one who works with organizations to develop leaders and winning teams, I must confess that this conversation is more the rule than the exception.
 This company, like many others, has lost touch with reality and is making the deadly sin of focusing only on the bottom line.
 This insensitive handling of peoples’ hearts and souls has destroyed the loyalty that was once the heart of its caring culture and is a powerful example of what happens when all focus is placed on bottom line results.
 Arie De Geus, in his enlightening book The Living Company, shares some powerful findings as to why companies die young:

 “Companies die because their managers focus on the economic activity of producing goods and services, and they forget that their organizations’ true nature is that of a community of humans.”

 What is the solution to this terrible problem?
 The heroes are the few servant leaders who realize the worth of people, who understand the power of love and compassion and place the well being of employees above the daily value of their stock.
 These men and women understand the wisdom of serving others and the positive influence that compassion has on the balance sheet.

 I feel passionately that servant leadership is the “High Touch” solution to most of our problems in the work place and home place.
 My hope is that many will respond to the call for more effective servant leaders.
 If this occurs, thousands of people will achieve their dreams and, most importantly, will understand that there is hope for the future!

-Have a question for Byrd?
-Ask or leave a comment below!
+Have a question for Byrd or want to leave a comment?
+Click here.